Changes to Google Maps API

 Apart from an increase in the price of using the Google Maps API, there are many more and none of them are great.
 Below is a list of what is happening to the APIs with these changes:

 - The 18 separate APIs that are currently on offer are being consolidated into three segments, these are Maps, Routes and Places.
 (No changes have to be made to the current code)

 - The Standard (no access to customer support) and Premium plans are being merged into one pay-as-you-go pricing plan.
 The new fee structure is outrageous, to put that in context Google is raising the prices by more than 1, 400%.

 - All projects will need valid API keys and will cut all Keyless support.

 - Just to make matter worse you will only receive $200 of fee usage per month.
-To but that in context, those using Dynamic Maps will only get 28, 000 free loads per a month compared to the current 25, 000 loads per a day.
+To put that in context, those using Dynamic Maps will only get 28, 000 free loads per month compared to the current 25, 000 loads per day.

 - Google is protecting Andriod app developers from these changes and not charging for mobile Native Static Maps and Mobile Native Dynamic Maps.